 Mental Health on CEO’s Agendas

 Mental health is increasingly making its way onto C-Suite agendas given the duty of care employers have towards their employees.
 Organisations increasingly identify what training, tools and support they require that fit with their own values and culture to make mental health programmes for the long-term.
-With only 24 per cent of managers receiving mental health training, this is something that needs to be widely available to enable managers to fulfil what 84 per cent of them accept is their responsibility (Mental Health at Work 2017).

 Want to know when the next blog is out?